kairos-io/kairos-docs/content/en/docs/Advanced/partition_encryption.md

 {{% alert title="Note" color="warning" %}}

-This feature will be available in Kairos version `1.5.0` and in all future releases.
+This feature is available since Kairos version `1.5.0` and in all later releases.

 {{% /alert %}}